devopsbq/packer_doconsul/README.md

 * `cert_file`: A file path to a PEM-encoded certificate.
 * `key_file`: A the file path to a PEM-encoded private key.
 * `skip_tls_verify`: Skip server-side certificate validation.
 * `ignore_connection_errors`: Skip Consul connection errors.
-This option makes this post-processor ignoring errors if Consul is unavailable, so it does nothing.
+This boolean option makes this post-processor ignoring errors if Consul is unavailable, so it does nothing.
+By default this is `false`.

-Remember that this post-processor will store your DigitalOcean's image ID at path `snaps/do/<snapshot_name>/<snapshot_version>`.
+Remember that this post-processor will store your DigitalOcean's image ID at path `snaps/[do|aws]/<region>/<snapshot_name>/<snapshot_version>`.

 ### Basic example